BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Adjust BG1-style interparty chit-chat to BG2 framerate
 Adjusts compliments and insults restored by the above component to your frame rate so that they won't overlap (it happens because BG2 runs faster then BG1).
 You can also disable compliments and insults if you don't like them.
 This component has DOES NOT affect banters in any way.
 Recommended if you installed "Extended soundsets".

+#### Make NPC soundsets available to PC
+Now you can use any of the original Bioware NPCs soundsets for your main character.

 #### Consistent Cloak of Mirroring